 As of December 31, 2023, the ABR weighted average remaining term of our portfolio was approximately 10.5 years, excluding tenant renewal options, and leases for five properties, or 1.2% of ABR, will expire during 2024.
 Approximately 3% of the properties in our portfolio are subject to tenant leases without at least one renewal option.
 Approximately 60.6% of our ABR was derived from leases that will expire after 2030, and no more than 13.6% of our ABR was derived from leases that expire in any single year up to 2030.
 The stability of the rental revenue generated by our properties depends principally on our tenants' ability to pay rent and our ability to collect rents, renew expiring leases or re-lease space upon the expiration or other termination of leases, lease currently vacant properties, and maintain or increase rental rates at our leased properties.
-To the extent our properties become vacant and are not subject to a lease, we would forego rental income while remaining responsible for the payment of property taxes and maintaining the property until it is re-leased, which could negatively impact our operating results.
+To the extent our property taxes and maintaining the property until it is re-leased, which could negatively impact our operating results.
 Our portfolio was 99.4% occupied as of December 31, 2023.